TheBottiger/Neo-OS-oelinux/README.md

 ## Prebuilt OTA:

-WireOS is in the dropdown box in [https://devsetup.froggitti.net/](https://devsetup.froggitti.net/).
+Neo-OS is in the dropdown box in [https://devsetup.froggitti.net/](https://devsetup.froggitti.net/).
 Put your unlocked bot into recovery mode (hold the button for 15 seconds on the charger), head to the site, choose wireOS, then go through the process.

 ## Update notes: